 Where hard facts are objective and stable, soft facts are malleable and contested.

-- Denial of Credibility
+Denial of credibility

-- Infiltrating and Inciting
+Infiltrating and iciting

 Taken together, these techniques of disinformation illuminate some of the workings of digital influence engineering in the contemporary information environment.